Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

 Once you have unwrapped your model to a UV Map (as explained in previous pages), you can begin the texturing process.
-You cannot paint on a mesh in Texture Paint mode without **first** unwrapping your mesh, **and** doing one of the following steps.
+You cannot paint on a mesh in Texture Paint Mode without **first** unwrapping your mesh, **and** doing one of the following steps.
 Either:

 See: :doc:`Applyin Image </editors/uv_image/uv_editing/applying_image>`.

-After you have done one of these two things, you can modify the image using the Texture Paint mode:
+After you have done one of these two things, you can modify the image using the Texture Paint Mode:

 .. figure:: /images/texture-painting-paintMode.jpg